junobuild/docs/docs/roadmap.md

 We aim to launch new features and more advanced templates in our [satellites], such as "rockets" or "space stations.".

-With unified interfaces, we envision a future where developers can sell their own smart contract templates.
+With unified interfaces, we envision a future where developers can create and sell their own smart contract templates and plugins, which can seamlessly integrate with their external services.

 ## Team collaboration